buildpacks/rfcs/text/0000-add-status-field.md

 # Summary
 [summary]: #summary

-This is a proposal to add a `State:` field to the `Meta` section of the RFC template.
+This is a proposal to add a `Status:` field to the `Meta` section of the RFC template.

 # Definitions
 [definitions]: #definitions